CBStudentCommunity/Homepage/contributing.md

 # Contribution guidelines
 Anyone is free to contribute!
-We would reccomend joining the Discord to collaborate with other contributors.
+We would recommend joining the Discord to collaborate with other contributors.
 Check the issues!

 ## Bug fixes and optimisations
 These involve minor changes to the codebase and are tagged with "bug"